jharwell/sierra/docs/usage/index.rst

 - The best way to figure out what SIERRA can do is by reading the :ref:`ln-cli` docs.
 Every option is very well documented.
-The second best way is to look at the scripts under ``scripts/``.
+The second best way is to look at scripts under ``scripts/``, which are scripts I've used before on MSI.

 - There are 5 pipeline stages, though only the first 4 will run automatically.

 - If you run stages individually, then before stage X will probably run without crashing, you need to run stage X-1.

-- If you are using a ``quad_source`` block distribution, the arena should be at least 16x16 (smaller arenas don't leave enough space for caches and often cause segfaults).
+- If you are running the :xref:`FORDYCA` project and using a ``quad_source`` block distribution, the arena should be at least 16x16 (smaller arenas don't leave enough space for caches and often cause segfaults).

 - When using multiple physics engines, always make sure that ``# engines / arena dimension`` (X **AND** Y dimensions) is always a rational number.
 That is,